Undergraduate Course Catalog 2010-2011

 Additional opportunities for exchange in Canada are available through the National Student Exchange (NSE) program.
-Eight campuses in six Canadian provinces are available for one semester or full year exchange.
-Contact National Student Exchange Office, 114 Hood House, (603) 862-3485 or visit www.unh.edu/nse.
+Nine campuses in six Canadian provinces are available for one semester or full-year exchange.
+Contact National Student Exchange Office, 106 Hood House, (603) 862-3485 or visit www.unh.edu/nse.

 Cambridge Summer Program

 For six weeks each summer, students from across the United States have the opportunity to participate in the UNH Cambridge Summer Program held at Cambridge University in England.
-Program participants take courses in English, history, and the humanities, taught by faculty from Cambridge University and UNH.
-Students live, dine, study, and socialize together at Gonville and Caius College, one of the oldest colleges at Cambridge.
-The program is open to students who have successfully completed at least one year of college; participation fulfills UNH’s general education requirement under Group 5.
+Program participants take courses in English and history, taught by faculty from Cambridge University and UNH.
+Students live and study at Gonville and Caius College, one of the oldest colleges at Cambridge.
+The program is open to students who have successfully completed at least one year of college.
+Participation fulfills UNH’s Discovery Program requirement in World Cultures.
 For more information, contact the director at the Department of English, Cambridge Program Office, 53 Hamilton Smith Hall, www.unh.edu/cambridge.

 Lancaster Exchange Program